murphya14/Fitness-webpage/README.md

 4. As a potential client, I want to have deals and offers highlighted which clearly outline the incentive to click on the link provided.
 5. As a potential/current client, I want to easily be able to contact the service provider.
 6. As a potential/current client, I want easy access to all social media,
-7. As a potential/current client, I want easy access to timetables and examples of nutrition plans.
+7. As a potential/current client, I want easy access to timetables to see if they are viable for my time schedule.
 8. As a potential/current client, I want to be made aware of pricing.

 __Wireframe Mock-ups__